by Tessa Hall, Alan Manning & Madeleine Sumption

 1. Introduction

-To illustrate this, we present a ‘bottom-up’ approach used to project net migration from 2023 to 2030 based on a set of assumptions about levels of immigration and the share of migrants in each immigration category who subsequently leave the UK.
+To illustrate this pattern, we present a ‘bottom-up’ approach used to project net migration from 2024 to 2032 based on a set of assumptions about levels of immigration and the share of migrants in each immigration category who subsequently leave the UK.
 Using past data on visa grants and expiries, we estimate the contribution of each type of migrant to overall net migration.
-The model does not attempt to forecast immigration itself.
-Past research shows that immigration is inherently difficult to predict.
-Instead, we simply assume that 2022 immigration levels continue in most (but not all) categories, and examine what happens to net migration if migrants stay in the UK at the same rate that they have done in the past.

-The analysis is thus not designed to be a confident prediction of future net migration.
-Forecasts are invariably wrong and this one will be no different.
-Different assumptions will lead to different outcomes and reasonable people will disagree about which set of assumptions is most plausible.
+The analysis is not designed to be a confident prediction of future net migration.
+Forecasts are invariably wrong, and this one will be no different.
+Different assumptions will lead to different outcomes, and reasonable people will disagree about which set of assumptions is most plausible.
 Instead, we aim to illustrate some basic points about the dynamics of net migration during periods such as this one.
 In particular, the analysis suggests that:

 - High immigration leads to high emigration, but not immediately – there is a lag of two to three years.
-Unless there is a large change in emigration behaviour from what we have observed in the past, it is reasonable to expect that emigration will increase between now and 2025, bringing down net migration, even if the number of people arriving in the UK remains high by historical standards.
-Of course, emigration behaviour may change to some extent and this will make the projections from our model less accurate.
+Unless there is a large change in emigration behaviour from what we have observed in the past, it is reasonable to expect that emigration will increase in 2024, bringing down net migration.
+Of course, behaviour may change and this would make the projections in our model less accurate.
+Indeed, there is early evidence that more international students are remaining long-term after their studies.

-- However, there is a wide range of plausible scenarios for future net migration.
+- There is a wide range of plausible scenarios for future net migration, however.
 The projection is sensitive to assumptions about future immigration levels and how long migrants will stay in the UK.
-For example, if instead of assuming a decline in asylum applications we assume that 2022 levels continue indefinitely, the 2030 net migration projection becomes 325,000.
-However, the conclusion that net migration is likely to fall from its 2022 peak holds true under a wide range of assumptions.
-Even if immigration for all categories—including Ukrainians, whose numbers have already declined sharply—remained at 2022 levels, projected net migration in the model still falls to 435,000 due to rising emigration.
+That said, the conclusion that net migration is likely to fall from its 2022 peak holds true under a wide range of assumptions.
+Even if immigration for all categories remained at 2023 levels—including work visa holders, whose numbers have already declined sharply—projected net migration in the model still falls to around 500,000 due to rising emigration.

 2. What might future immigration look like?

 Immigration into the UK can be broadly subdivided into different categories depending on people’s migration status.
-Key categories include immigration on mainstream visas (for work, study, family, and other); people in new humanitarian visa categories (BNO route and Ukrainian visa schemes); other humanitarian routes (asylum seekers and resettlement refugees); and immigration of those with free movement rights from before Brexit (EU citizens with pre/settled status under the EU Settlement Scheme and British citizens).
+Key categories include immigration on visas for work, study, family or humanitarian reasons.
+Humanitarian reasons include refugee resettlement, the BNO and Ukraine visa schemes, and grants of asylum.
+In addition, some people migrate with free movement rights from before Brexit (EU citizens with pre/settled status under the EU Settlement Scheme); and British citizenship.

 The future outlook for each category is uncertain.
-However, we can make transparent assumptions about what immigration might look like for each group.
-Table 1 in Section 5 shows how our future net migration projection reacts to each assumption being changed within reasonable bounds.
-The assumptions are described in more detail in the LSE technical paper that develops the model.
-They are necessarily speculative.
+However, we can make assumptions about what immigration might look like for each group based on recent data.
+The assumptions are necessarily speculative.
 In practice, some will turn out to be too high and others too low.
-The model is based on the assumption that:

 - Net migration of EU citizens who are not coming on visas under the post-Brexit immigration system (i.e., who have settled or pre-settled status under the EUSS) increases to zero over the next few years.
 That is, we assume that EU citizen net migration will not be negative forever and that EU citizens will start contributing to overall net migration due to their use of the new visa system.

-Figure 1 shows the overall effect of these choices on total assumed immigration from visa and humanitarian routes.
-We assume that long-term immigration from these categories will fall by 18% from 955,000 in 2022 to 780,000 in 2030.
-This is primarily due to fewer people entering from Ukraine, as well as a small decline in asylum applications and immigration from the BNO route.
+Figure 1 shows the overall effect of these choices on total assumed immigration from visa and humanitarian routes (i.e. excluding British citizens and EUSS status holders).
+We assume that long-term immigration from these categories will fall by 46% from 1,065,000 in 2023 to 774,000 from 2026 onwards.
+This is primarily due to fewer workers and students.

 Figure 1